 Blood-borne infections advice

-D10 Ensure that any problems with your own health do not affect your patients.
+D11.
+You must ensure that any problems with your own health do not affect your patients.
 You must not rely on your own assessment of the risk to patients.

 Why we have produced this advice